Longnose Butterfly, Forceps Butterfly Fish Scientific Name: Forcipiger flavissimus

 Saltwater fish - most often found near Maui

-Butterflyfish - Long Nose Foods
+What do Butterflyfish - Long Nose fishs eat?

 These fish feed on small invertebrates, plankton, fish eggs, and various other items that they find scavenging in tiny cracks or crevices in reefs.

-Butterflyfish - Long Nose Behavior
+Butterflyfish - Long Nose behavior and personality

 Long Nose Butterflies are, as their names would imply, quite interesting in shape.
 Their elongated snouts distinguish them from many other Butterflyfish, and their bright coloring and hardy nature can make them wonderful pets.
 The Long Nose Butterfly is often found in pairs.
 The long nosed adaptation that gives the Long Nose Butterfly its name aids it in this search for food.
 Because of such tendencies to forage for food, it is best to introduce Long Nose Butterflyfish into well-established aquariums furnished with plenty of live rock.
 Prepared food can sometimes be poked into crevices for the Long Nose Butterfly to root out.
 They have been known to nibble at certain corals, and may not be reef safe for this reason.
 Most individuals are reef safe, leaving corals alone.
 The nose length rule certainly applies here.
 Butterflyfish with longer noses prefer to feed on small invertebrates in cracks of rocks.
 Butterflyfish with short noses are much more likely to feed on corals, clams, and sponges.
 Most Long Nose Butterflies get along peacefully with other fish.
 However, pairs will often defend a territory from similar fish and it may be wise to keep only one pair of Long Nose Butterflies in one aquarium.
 Long Nose Butterflies are quite hardy and are often considered to be one of the best Butterflyfish for beginners.
 They are certainly one of the most common butterflyfish in the pet trade.
 One interesting behavior is their tendency to occasionally swim upside down along the surface of the water.